MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 // 1

-2. In this step you can also **edit and transform the data**: First choose an entity to edit or transform and then use one of the options menus located at top of the Power Query window (those are shown in blue above).
-Also note that upon the selection of each transformation, it will be added as a processing step.
-You can view and remove steps in the part shown in green above.
-Exploring how your data looks like after a specific subset of your added steps can be done by clicking on the final step in that subset.
+2. In this step you can also **edit and transform the data**: First choose an entity to edit or transform and then use one of the menus located at top of the Power Query window to find a specific transformation (those are shown in blue above).
+Also note that upon the selection of each transformation, it will be added as a processing *Step*.
+You can view and remove *Steps* in the part shown in green above.
+Exploring how your data looks like after a specific subset of added steps can be done by clicking on the final step in that subset.

 While being optional, to avoid data-related issues, **you should complete the next few transformations:**